Script Guide

 // Text-only AI query

-const answer = await ai("What is the capital of France?");
+const answer = ai("What is the capital of France?");

 // Vision: analyze a camera image